EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Evaluation Approach

 \section{Evaluation Approach}

-To assess the performance of the framework, we designed five questions, shown in Figure~\ref {fig:question}, with increasing depth and complexity.
+To demonstrate how the framework addresses various tasks, we adopted five epidemic questions (Figure~\ref{fig:question}), with increasing depth and complexity, to cover different aspects of epidemic modeling.

-The first question is the simplest, requiring an analytical investigation and comparison of stochastic simulations on heterogeneous versus homogeneous networks to assess how structural differences shape disease spread.
-The second focuses on identifying why the chain of transmission breaks and validating hypotheses through stochastic modeling.
-The third resembles the first but introduces a temporal network, which exceeds the scope of the provided simulation tools, testing system adaptability.\\ The fourth demands both analytical reasoning (or knowledge from literature) and an extension of the SIS model to a competitive $SI_1I_2S$ form on a multiplex network, exploring conditions for coexistence.
+The first question in Figure~\ref{fig:question} is the simplest.
+It requires the framework to analytically investigate the individual behavior effect on spread, design simulation setup by creating the SEIR model and at least two contact network structures, one heterogeneous and one homogeneous, to compare the stochastic results.
+The goal is to analyze how structural heterogeneity in host contact patterns shapes population level disease dynamics.\\ The second focuses on identifying why the chain of transmission breaks and validating hypotheses through stochastic modeling \cite{keeling2005networks}.
+The third scenario introduces a temporal contact pattern, which exceeds the scope of the provided simulation tools and instruction, testing system adaptability\cite{perra2012activity}\\ The fourth demands both analytical reasoning (or knowledge from literature \cite{PhysRevE.89.062817}), an extension of the SIS model to a competitive $SI_1I_2S$ form on a multiplex network, exploring conditions for coexistence, and simulation on multilayer networks, for which no instructions were provided regarding the multilayer networks setup.
 The fifth is the most challenging, requiring analytical evaluation of random versus targeted vaccination strategies.
-Here, the key challenge is to notice the implicit constraint to ensure that the contact network contains enough degree-10 nodes to make targeted vaccination feasible while preserving its structural properties. \\
+Here, the key challenge is to notice the implicit constraint to ensure that the contact network contains enough degree-10 nodes to make targeted vaccination feasible while preserving its structural properties (January 2025 question of the month from Network Science Society). \\ Collectively, these questions span the key aspects of network epidemics, such as topology, temporal structure, multilayer interactions and competing pathogens, termination mechanisms, network-aware interventions, physics-aware contact network, etc, providing a holistic evaluation framework.
+We emphasize that these scenarios function as architectural stress tests for the autonomous research pipeline; they are intended to demonstrate the framework's methodological coherence, distinct from the empirical calibration required for real-world epidemiological forecasting.Only the first two questions were involved in the test and trials through the design of the EpidemIQs orchestration, and the last three were unknown to the framework and were out of the immediate scope of the tools or system prompts provided to the system.\\